tuftsdatalab/Research_Technology_Bioinformatics/workshops/introHPC5.md

 - These files are stripped to get the "base name" (SRR accession without "fastq.gz")
 - Now the file is run through the STAR command which will align it to the reference genome in `$REF_DIR`, use the GTF file in `$GTF_DIR` for coordinates, and output a bam file in the `$OUT_DIR` folder.

+We can now submit this script with sbatch li
 NOTE: For a more in-depth look at RNA-seq workflows, check out our [RNA-seq tutorial]()